ntoll/ntoll.github.io/posts/anniversary.md

-The following Wednesday, just after lunch, (yes, I have all the dates, times and places recorded in my diary of the time) I returned to the Donaldson Room only to find Mary sat at a desk with her friend and fellow cellist, Ellen.
-I sat down at the opposite end of their table (realising I'd found the pretty girl again) and soon realised they were not working on an academic assignment, but goofing around playing the game of
+The following Wednesday, just after lunch, (yes, I have all the dates, times and places recorded in my diary of the time) I returned to the Donaldson Room with a buddy only to find Mary sat at a desk with her friend and fellow cellist, Ellen.
+I sat down at the opposite end of their table (realising I'd found the pretty girl again) and soon found they were not working on an academic assignment, but goofing around playing the game of [hang man](https://en.wikipedia.org/wiki/Hangman_(game)).
-[hang man](https://en.wikipedia.org/wiki/Hangman_(game)).

 Mary had a unique tactic... whereas most people do something sensible like